The office isn’t dead (but it is furnished better)

 Maximised workspaces

-Below are some example of modular furniture configurations from naughtone and Frovi.
+Below are some examples of modular furniture configurations from naughtone and Frovi.

 A selection of the best modular workspace seating solutions: